Average NZ Salaries by Age 2025 - Where Do You Stand?

 - Age 55+: While salaries may start to decrease slightly as you approach retirement, many people in this age range still earn significant salaries, with the average salary ranging from $80,000 to $100,000 per year.

-Know This: The above data range is anecdotal evidence to help describe the relative levels and stage Kiwis might be at; we describe hard data below.
+Know This: The above data range is anecdotal evidence to help describe the relative levels and stage New Zealanders might be at; we describe hard data below.
 The numbers above are just general guidelines, and your earning potential may be higher or lower depending on your circumstances.

 How Much Should I be Earning at Each Stage of Life or Age? (per Statistics NZ)